-WESLI Teacher Training Program is an intensive five-week, 130-hour TEFL certification.
+WESLI Teacher Training Program is an intensive five-week, 90, 110, or 130-hour TEFL certification.

 - Courses use a hands-on approach giving trainees the chance to try out new methods and techniques in a supportive learning atmosphere.

 - Class size averages nine trainees, allowing for individualized instruction.

 - Trainees have at least three main instructors, with access to many others through workshops and class observations.

 - WTTP instructors have years of professional ESL (English as a Second Language) and EFL (English as a Foreign Language) teaching experience.
 Most have Master’s Degrees in the field of English language education.

 - WTTP graduates have found jobs teaching English in over 45 countries.